 Trail Of Dead.
 "Wasted State Of Mind."
-Starts out disarmingly enough, with machine-gun bongos (yeah, bongos...or so it sounds) then the piano puts the eyebrows on it in a minor key, and stutter-step drums occasionally drop back into keep things from reaching fourth gear, but we're there soon enough with the vocals and a hummable melody.
-We keep going back to the bongos, so I get a very strong "AC/DC Thunderstruck--Never Really Gets Off The Ground" vibe from this.
+Starts out disarmingly enough, with machine-gun bongos (or so it sounds) then the piano puts the eyebrows on it in a minor key, and stutter-step drums occasionally drop back into keep things from reaching fourth gear, but we're there soon enough with the vocals and a hummable melody.
+We keep going back to the bongos, so this never really feels like it gets off the ground for me (AC/DC's "Thunderstruck" is the same way for me, FWIW.)
 Then at about 3:28, the coda starts, and it's a long slow fade, or feels like it should be.
 Instruments bow one by one, until we're left with nothing but voice and, I think...an accordion?

 The Raconteurs.
 "Steady As She Goes," "Level."
 Usually on the rare days when I can listen to music at work I bring CDs or my iPod.
 I found myself working late with no music one day so I went to net radio and found, within a large scroll of alternative stations, some nameless Atlanta offering.
 Conveniently listing the current song and artist, along with the preceding 10 tunes, I found two worth keeping in 25 minutes.
 This was one.
 I didn't know Jack White of the White Stripes had joined/formed a band, but I DID know that Brendan Benson, White's new bandmate, was responsible for two of my favorite songs recently, "Folksinger," and "Cold Hands Warm Heart."
 (Come to think of it, Jack himself contributed a favorite to my long lists: "My Doorbell.")